 Learning objectives

-Sustainable investing is connected to some of the biggest issues of our times.
-In this chapter, we explain how four major trends are making it a form of investing that affects everyday life.
+Sustainable investing is connected to some of the biggest issues of our times, and like anything else in life, these are changing times.
+In this chapter, we explain how three major trends are shaping the direction for investing more sustainably or responsibly: scrutiny from society, regulation and relevance for investors.

 Learning objectives